reidjohnson/hpipy/docs/source/user_guide/comparative_analysis.rst

 Comparative Analysis
 ====================

 It is often useful to compare the performance of different index methods.
-We will demonstrate how to do this by comparing metrics and visualizing indices.
+We will demonstrate how to do this by comparing metrics and visualizing the indices.

 Basic Setup
 -----------